 Before signing up for any coaching platform, run through this checklist:

-- Calculate total cost, not base price.
+• Calculate total cost, not base price.
 Add nutrition, payments, automation, and any other features you use daily.
 Then project the cost at your 12-month client count.
-This feeds directly into what you should charge your clients.
+This feeds directly into what you should charge your clients, and the total is tax-deductible as a business expense.

-- Read the terms on client data.
+• Read the terms on client data.
 If you leave, can you export your client history, check-in data, and workout plans?
 Some platforms make this easy.
 Others make it nearly impossible, which means switching later costs you weeks of manual re-entry on top of the new subscription.
+If you’re moving from spreadsheets for the first time, we’ve written a step-by-step migration guide that covers the full process.

 Frequently Asked Questions